srikanthmanda/aws-cloudformation-attributes/docs/index.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the cluster ID, such as j\-1ABCD123AB1A\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns returns the cluster ID, such as j\-1ABCD123AB1A\.

 ### Fn::GetAtt